JorianWoltjer/BashRandomCracker/README.md

 # Bash `$RANDOM` Cracker

+**Crack Bash's $RANDOM variable to get the internal seed and predict future values, after only 2-3 samples**

-A tool to brute-force the internal seed of Bash's `$RANDOM` variable after only 2-3 samples, in seconds.
-Able to predict all future values to break the randomness.
+This tool brute-forces the internal seed of Bash's `$RANDOM` variable after only 2-3 samples, in seconds.
+After doing so, you are able to predict all future values to break the randomness of this generator.
+This can be used to break password/token generation, or other systems that rely on this randomness for security.

 For context, the `bash` shell has a dynamic variable called `$RANDOM` you can access at any time to receive a random 15-bit number: